Zippland/Snap-Solver/README_EN.md

 English | [中文](README.md)

-# 📚 Snap-Solver - Smart Problem Solving Tool
+# 📚 Snap-Solver - AI Exam Assistance Tool

-> 🔍 One-click screenshot, intelligent recognition, automatic solving — Your all-in-one problem-solving assistant
+> 🔍 One-click recognition, automatic solving

 ## ✨ Project Introduction

-Snap-Solver is a powerful intelligent problem-solving tool.
-With just a **press of a hotkey**, it automatically captures problems on your computer screen, recognizes them through AI, and provides detailed solutions.
+Snap-Solver is a powerful AI exam assistance tool that can automatically capture questions on your computer screen with just a **press of a hotkey**, recognize them through AI, and provide detailed solutions.
 Whether it's mathematics, physics, chemistry, programming problems, or other academic questions, Snap-Solver can provide professional answers.

 **This project is now fully open-source, all features are completely free to use, no payment required!**